amarakhan/ai-movie-generator/README.md

 **Live Deployment:** [AI Movie Generator](https://ai-movie-generator.fly.dev/)

-AI Movie Generator is a Node.js application that recommends movies based on the user's mood using the OMDB API and Anthropic AI.
+AI Movie Generator is a Node.js application that recommends movies tailored to your mood, leveraging the OMDB API and DeepSeek’s AI through the OpenAI SDK.

 ## Table of Contents